 Different situations call for different styles of communication.
 Sometimes, letting applications send and receive messages through a simple queue is the best solution.
 In other situations, an ordinary queue isn't enough; a queue with a publish-and-subscribe mechanism is better.
-And in some cases, all that's really needed is a connection between applicationsqueues aren't required.
-Service Bus provides all three options, letting your applications interact in several different ways.
+In some cases, all that's really needed is a connection between applications; queues aren't required.
+Service Bus provides all three options, enabling your applications to interact in several different ways.

 Service Bus is a multi-tenant cloud service, which means that the service is shared by multiple users.
 Each user, such as an application developer, creates a namespace, then defines the communication mechanisms she needs within that namespace.
 Figure 1 shows how this looks.

 Figure 1: Service Bus provides a multi-tenant service for connecting applications through the cloud.

 Within a namespace, you can use one or more instances of four different communication mechanisms, each of which connects applications in a different way.
 The choices are:

 - Queues, which allow one-directional communication.
 Each queue acts as an intermediary (sometimes called a broker) that stores sent messages until they are received.
 Each message is received by a single recipient.